 We work with AdSense publishers and help increase their ad revenue by optimizing ad layouts using machine learning and A/B testing.
 At first glance, Auto ads seems to do the same thing, but there are a few crucial difference between our solution and Auto ads.

-- Holistic revenue optimization: While Auto ads is just a feature of AdSense that enables automatic ad placement, AdPushup is a revenue optimization platform that helps publishers increase revenue using premium ad partner demand, ad layout optimization, header bidding, innovative ad formats, and adblock monetization, and AMP converter.
+- Holistic revenue optimization: While Automated ads are just a feature of AdSense that enables automatic ad placement, AdPushup is a revenue optimization platform that helps publishers increase revenue using premium ad partner demand, ad layout optimization, header bidding, innovative ad formats, and AdBlock monetization, and AMP converter.

-Auto ads is a great feature for new and beginner AdSense publishers who are just getting started with display ads and don’t want to spend too much time setting up their ad layout.
+Automated ads are a great feature for new and beginner AdSense publishers who are just getting started with display ads and don’t want to spend too much time setting up their ad layout.

 However, publishers who require more control over their ad inventory, want to work with multiple ad networks and exchanges, and need advanced ad tech features such as header bidding and adblock monetization, should probably look at other ad serving solutions.